How To Mix Kick and Bass

 Bass enhancement is a technique whereby a plugin saturates a part of the low-frequency content to create a well-defined low end.

-Bass enhancements plugins can help your mix sound powerful, consistent, and well-controlled in the low end, in a way that isn’t as easy to mimic with just EQ and compression.
+Bass enhancement plugins can help your mix sound powerful, consistent, and well-controlled in the low end, in a way that isn’t as easy to mimic with just EQ and compression.

 Here are some of my favorite and widely used bass enhancement plugins: